Clinical products

 Immunocytochemistry: Recommended dilution 4-8 μg/ml.

-Western blotting: Recommended dilution 1-2 μg/ml, reducing conditions.
+Western blotting: Recommended dilution 1-2 μg/ml; reducing conditions.

 Reactivity